rozdolsky33/toolkit/README.md

 - [X] Read JSON
 - [X] Write JSON
-- [ ] Produce a JSON encoded error response
+- [X] Produce a JSON encoded error response
 - [X] Upload files via HTTP requests with optional renaming and file type validation.
 - [X] Download a static file
 - [X] Get a random string of length n
 - [X] Post JSON to a remote service
 - [X] Create a directory, including all parent directories, if it does not already exist
-- [X] Create a URL safe slug from a string
+- [X] Create a URL-safe slug from a string

 ## Installation